davidgtorner/davidgtorner/README.md

 # Hi there, I'm David 👋

 I'm a full‑stack developer based in Helsingborg, Sweden.
 I’m passionate about building scalable web applications, developer tools and open‑source software.
+I contribute to open-source projects, share my knowledge with the community, and continuously learn new technologies.

 ## About Me